'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 Not much is known about Alexander Pearce's early life.
 He was born in County Monaghan, Ireland, in 1790 and worked as a farm labourer.

-According to Pearce's convict records, he was 5 ft 3, which was considered just below average height in those days, with "pock-pitted skin", brown hair and hazel eyes.
+According to Pearce's convict records, he was 5 ft 3 (160cm), which was considered just below average height in those days, with "pock-pitted skin", brown hair and hazel eyes.

 Pearce was convicted and tried in County Armagh in 1819 for larceny (stealing shoes) and sentenced to penal transportation to Van Diemen's Land (today's Tasmania).

-As if being transported to a penal colony wasn't bad enough, once he arrived, Pearce got himself into a whole new world of trouble.
+As if being transported to a penal colony wasn't bad enough, once he arrived Pearce got himself into a whole new world of trouble.

 According to convict records, Pearce broke the law four times in 1821, earning him a total of 175 lashes.